python-can-define-radio/sdr-course/classroom_activities/035-Custom-Python-Method-v4.md

 Step 6: Paste the code shown below, SAVE, and close the editor.

-Step 7: You should now see four text fields: Func_To_Use, State_Var_1, State_Var_2, State_Var_3.
-Unless otherwise directed, type 0 in each of the State_Var fields.

-Here's the code you will paste in Step 6:
+Here's the code you will paste:

 ```python3
 import numpy as np